-It is essential to have a good stock to make this soup shine above the rest.
+It is essential to have a good beef stock to make this soup shine.
 Homemade beef stock is traditionally used.
 In my blog “Why stock making is a must”, I explain the importance of stock-making for most of my dishes, mainly because it is so healthy and adds so much flavour and depth to the dish.
 If you prefer to use chicken stock or vegetable stock, these work fine but may lack that boldness that beef has.

 FRENCH ONION SOUP

-- 2 tablespoons butter
+- 2 tbsp butter

-- 2 tablespoons olive oil
+- 2 tbsp olive oil

 - 3 garlic cloves, finely chopped